yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

       * however sometimes you don't want for app to use whole CPU
       * CPU run queue: how many threads can be run (vmstat - first number)
         * queue length should less or equal to CPUs on UNIX systems
+    * Disk Usage
+      * if app is doing lots of IO than it will probably be a bottleneck because of:
+        * writing data inefficiently (too little throughput)
+        * writing too much data (too much throughput)
+      * if app is not using too much disk then swapping is still a big threat for performance
+         * keeping unused memory on disk is quite OK for GUI apps, but not so good for server apps
+     * command: iostat -xm 5